Probabilistic Load Forecasting Based on Adaptive Online Learning: Introduction

 The rest of this paper is organized as follows.
 Section \ref{problemFormulation} describes the problem of load forecasting and introduces the performance metrics.
-In Section \ref{ProposedMethods}, we present the theoretical results for \acsu{APLF} using \acp{HMM}.
-Section \ref{Imple} compares procedures of offline learning and online learning, and describes in detail the implementation of \ac{APLF}.
+In Section \ref{ProposedMethods}, we present the theoretical results for \acsu{APLF} learning and prediction.
+Section \ref{Imple} compares the procedures of offline learning and online learning, and describes in detail the implementation of \ac{APLF}.
 The performance of \ac{APLF} and existing techniques is compared in Section \ref{numresults} under multiple scenarios.
 Finally, Section \ref{concl} draws the conclusions.

-\paragraph*{Notations} $N\left( x; \mu, \sigma\right)$ denotes the Gaussian density function of the variable $x$ with mean $\mu$ and standard deviation $\sigma$; $p\left(x|y\right)$ denotes the probability of variable $x$ given variable $y$; $p(x, y)$ denotes the joint probability of variables $x$ and $y$; $\mathds{1} \{\cdot\}$ denotes the indicator function; bold lowercase letters represent vectors; bold capital letters represent matrices; $\V{I}_K$ denotes the $K \times K$ identity matrix; $\V{0}_K$ denotes the zero vector of length $K$; $[ \cdot ]$ denotes vectors; and $[ \cdot ]^{\text{T}}$ and $\mathbb{E}\{ \cdot \}$ denote the transpose and expectation of its argument.
+\paragraph*{Notations} $N\left( x; \mu, \sigma\right)$ denotes the Gaussian density function of the variable $x$ with mean $\mu$ and standard deviation $\sigma$; $p\left(x|y\right)$ denotes the probability of variable $x$ given variable $y$; $p(x, y)$ denotes the joint probability of variables $x$ and $y$; $\mathds{1} \{\cdot\}$ denotes the indicator function; bold lowercase letters represent vectors; bold capital letters represent matrices; $\V{I}_K$ denotes the $K \times K$ identity matrix; $\V{0}_K$ denotes the zero vector of length $K$; $[\, \cdot \,]$ denotes vectors; and $[\, \cdot \,]^{\text{T}}$ and $\mathbb{E}\{ \cdot \}$ denote the transpose and expectation of its argument.